nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The appointment date **cannot be before the current date**.
 * If a pre-existing appointment is present, it will be overridden by the new appointment.
+* Appointments that have passed will not be removed automatically, and require either a new appointment to override or the `apptcl` command in the next section below to be used.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 Appointment date & time must be given in DD-MM-YYYY HHmm format!
 </div>

+Examples:
+* `appt 1 d/11-09-2024 1200` adds an appointment for the patient with index 1, with a date and time of 11/09/2024, 1200.
+* `appt 2 d/15-11-2025 1400` adds an appointment for the patient with index 2, with a date and time of 15/11/2024, 1400.

 ### Clearing an appointment: `apptcl`